cloudevents/spec/extensions/sampled-rate.md

 The Sampling extension uses the key `sampledrate` for in-memory formats.

-### Transport bindings
+### Protocol bindings

-The Sampling extension does not customize any transport binding's storage for extensions.
+The Sampling extension does not customize any protocol binding's storage for extensions.